Find Your Happy Place On Our Trails

 The Pigeon River Country State Forest’s expansive 105,000 acres offers a unique wilderness experience with some of the best hiking in Michigan.
 Certain trails are also available to mountain bikes.

 High Country Pathway Feeling ambitious?
 Ready for some real wilderness adventures?
 Pack your gear, head north through Vanderbilt, then take Sturgeon Valley Road east to the High Country Pathway.
-High Country is a 70-mile loop that meanders east through Pigeon River Country, Thunder Bay State Forest and Black Lake State Forest.
+High Country is an 82-mile loop that meanders east through Pigeon River Country, Thunder Bay State Forest and Black Lake State Forest.
 With rustic camping available at several points along the way, an ambitious hiker can cover the trail in 7-10 days.
 The terrain is varied, taking in scenic vistas, challenging hills, stream crossings and thick growth.

 Shingle Mill Pathway If you would like just a taste of the High Country experience, check out the Shingle Mill Pathway.
 It is a popular trail system that begins at the Pigeon Bridge Campground, just off Sturgeon Valley Road, 11 miles east of Vanderbilt.
 The shortest of the five-segment pathway is 3/4 mile and the longest stretches for 12 miles.
 Trail difficulty increases with the length of each trail, with some steep terrain along the 6, 10 and 12-mile stretches.